Comptroller and Auditor General of India: Coal Mine Allocation

-Fodder scam
+Fodder Scam

-The scandal was first exposed due to the CAG report in the matter in December 1995.
+The scandal was first exposed due to the CAG report in the matter in December-1995.
 The report alleged of fraudulent withdrawal of government funds worth ₹950 crore in the Bihar animal husbandry department against non-existent supplies of fodder and medicines.
 Subsequently, based on Patna High Court's orders, CBI investigated the case and registered as many as 63 cases.
 Many accused have been convicted while many cases are still under trial.

-Krishna-Godavari (KG) D-6 gas block
+Krishna-Godavari (KG) D-6 Gas Block

-The oil ministry imposed a fine of ₹7,000 crores on Mukesh Ambani's company for the sharp drop in production of gas and violations mentioned in CAG's 2011 report.
+The oil ministry imposed a fine of ₹7,000 crores on Mr. Mukesh Ambani's company for the sharp drop in production of gas and violations mentioned in CAG's 2011 report.
 Oil ministry did not approve company's US$7.2 billion stake in deal with BP.
 So Jaipal Reddy known for his honesty was shifted from oil ministry to the Science and Technology ministry owing to pressure from Reliance group of Industries.
 RIL allowed the CAG to begin the audit in April this year after stalling it for a year.
 But unresolved issues could stall audit of KG Basin again.
 Then Government appointed Defence Secretary Shashikant Sharma as new CAG to audit KG Basin, said Prashant Bhushan.
 In KG D-6, most of the cost had been recovered by the private player and the increase in price would only go as profit.
 About 90% of receipts from K-G D-6 were so far booked as expenditure and in the remaining 10%, only 1% was paid to the government and rest 9% went to the operator as profit.

 List of CAGs of India

-This is a list of all CAGs of India from British India to present Republic of India:
+This is a list of all CAGs of India from British India to present Union of India: